MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 **Understanding Scrum - Step 1: What's the difference between Scrum and Agile?.**

 Isn't Agile the thing where people stand around for 15 minutes talking each day.
+(Check Agile fundamentals and beyond).

 Agile is an attitude.
 Agile is a set of values and principles.